ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

    Usage: `kubectl create secret tls SECRET_NAME -n NAMESPACE_NAME --key /PATH/TO/KEY/FILE --cert /PATH/TO/CERT/FILE`

-   `SECRET_NAME` must match the field `secretName` in the `istioOverride.yaml` Helm chart that you downloaded from AMPLIFY Central as part of the hybrid kit.
+   `SECRET_NAME` must match the field `secretName` in the `istioOverride.yaml` Helm chart that you downloaded from Amplify Central as part of the hybrid kit.
 The `secretName` in the Helm chart  is generated from your domain name, for example, `kubernetes-cluster-example-certs` for the domain `kubernetes-cluster.example.com`.

    Example: